Things to Do and See in Italy

 After spending several days in Venice, most tourists that want to further sample the charms of the Veneto typically head west to Padua and Verona and bypass some of the Veneto’s most interesting but small, off-the-beaten-track towns.
 Well, they’re not entirely undiscovered...read the article»

-The Insiders’ Guide to Tasting Wines in the Piedmont: Wineries, Enoteche and Wine Shops in the Piedmont
+The Insiders’ Guide to Tasting Wines in the Piedmont: Wineries, Wine Bars and Wine Shops in the Piedmont

 The area around Alba in the Piedmont region of northern Italy is a delightful area to visit, especially if you’re into wines.
 The hills surrounding Alba are home to some of the Piedmont's – and Italy's – biggest flavored and most famous red wines and some of its best white wines.
 This is where the legendary Barolo and Barbaresco...read the article»